Xardas0327/Gothic-2-MMORPG/README.txt

 	World Item
 	Anticheat

-The Piranha bytes own licence of game.
+The Piranha bytes own licence of the game.

 Now it is just a reference work.